dataq-instruments/USB_Protocol_Demo/README.md

  1)Use Windows Device Manager to find out the COM port for your device and enter it to COM Port text box <br/><br/>
 ![alt text](https://www.dataq.com/resources/repository/matlab_devicemanager.png)<br/><br/>
- 2)Select the appropriate srate and matching ps values <br/>
+ 2)Select the appropriate srate and use protocol to set up an appropriate ps values <br/>
  3)Click Run to start it<br/>
  4)You can drag the waveform up and down, and use the mouse wheel to zoom in and out <br/>
  5)To debug, please read the protocol to find out more, and exam the error codes<br/>